NOSFERA-Institute-of-Thought-Systems/Principia-Automatica/README.md

 | 5       | The Promethean Engine: A Self-Synthesizing...          | The unified theory for the core AI.               | [PLANNED]   |

 ---
-*(You will continue this structure for all 4 parts of the roadmap, updating the status of each paper as you complete it.
-It becomes a living progress tracker.)*

 ### The NŌSFERA Codex